 Himalayan is the highest mountain and considered as ‘freshwater reserves’ in the form of glacier, ice and snow which face extensive effects of climate change.
 Tallest mountains of the worlds are some of the most majestic and beautiful things that one can be blessed enough to witness in their lifetime.
 Mountains are a very beautiful and physical dream of the land.
 Nepal has 8 out of 10 highest peaks in the world including Mt.
 Everest.

 Mount K2 is the world’s second highest mountain (8611m) after Mount Everest.
-It is situated between the border of China and Pakistan.
+It is situated on the border of China and Pakistan.
 The name K2 stands for the 2nd peak in the Karakoram Range.
-Climbing to K2 is a very difficult task, but still about 250 climbers have successful reached at the top of K2.
+Climbing to K2 is a very difficult task, but still, about 250 climbers have successfully reached the top of K2.
 A huge ice pyramid stands away from all the rest of the peaks of K2.
-Italian expedition were Teh became the first to climb Mount K2 in 1954
+Italian expedition was Tech became the first to climb Mount K2 in 1954

-Mount Lhotse is fourth highest mountain of the world.
+Mount Lhotse is a fourth highest mountain in the world.
 Its height is 8511 meters.
 Mount Lhotse is connected to Mount Everest.
 It is extremely dangerous and dramatic rocky route.
 Lhotse is located on the border Nepal and Tibet.
-It is also known as one of the most deadly mountains of the world, because of many failed attempts and fatalities while trying to climb.
+It is also known as one of the most deadly mountains in the world, because of many failed attempts and fatalities while trying to climb.
 Ernst Reiss and Fritz Luchsinger successful climbed this peak in 1956.

-Mount Cho Oyu is located in Himalaya range and in Nepal, sixth highest mountain of the world.
+Mount Cho Oyu is located in Himalaya range and in Nepal, a sixth highest mountain in the world.
 Its height is 8201m meters.
 It is one of the easiest mountains to climb.
-H. Tichy, S. Jochler, Pasang Lama was the first men who reached on Cho Oyu on October 1954.
-Cho Oyu is slso known as the “Turquoise Goddess” in Tibetan.
+H. Tichy, S. Jochler, Pasang Lama was the first men who reached on Cho Oyu in October 1954.
+Cho Oyu is also known as the “Turquoise Goddess” in Tibetan.

-Mount Dhaulagiri is the seventh highest mountain in the world, located in north of central Nepal.
+Mount Dhaulagiri is the seventh highest mountain in the world, located in the north of central Nepal.
 The elevation of this Peak is 8167 meters.
 Dhaulagiri has become the pivot point of the tourists and climbers.
 The name Dhaulagiri means “White Mountain”.
-Dhaulagiri also called White Mountains for being one of the eight thousanders list.
-K. Diemberger, P. Diener, Nyima Dorji, Nawang Doriji were climbed it on May 1960.
+Dhaulagiri also called the White Mountains for being one of the eight thousand lists.
+K. Diemberger, P. Diener, Nyima Dorji, Nawang Dorji have climbed it in May 1960.

-Mount Manaslu is eighth highest mountain of the world, located in Nepal Himalaya with an elevation of 8163 meters.
+Mount Manaslu is an eighth highest mountain in the world, located in Nepal Himalaya with an elevation of 8163 meters.
 Surrounding by rock hard ice which covers a large area at the bottom of the mountain is one of the most interesting things to see.
-The meaning of the Manaslu is “Mountain of the spirit”.
+The meaning of the Manaslu is “Mountain of the Spirit”.
 T. Imanishi from Japan became the 1st ever person to climb Manaslu in 1956.